jenncash29/jenncash29/README.md

 ### Hello, World! 👋
-I'm Jenn, a data analyst with a real estate and mortgage background.
-My career as a Mortgage Loan Officer equipped me with a deep understanding of financial markets, credit risk assessment, and customer service.
+I'm Jennifer, a data analyst with a real estate and mortgage background.
+My career as a Mortgage Loan Officer equipped me with a deep understanding of credit risk assessment, process optimization, and rockstar customer service.
 Now, I'm channeling that expertise into the field of data analysis.
 ____________________________________________________________________________________
 ### View My Portfolio: